-Systems were in place to ensure that complaints and incidents were being managed effectively in accordance with legislation and best practice guidance.
+Addressing these matters will ensure that effective systems are in place for the management of complaints and incidents in accordance with legislation and best practice guidance.

 5.2.10 How does a registered provider who is not in day to day management of the practice assure themselves of the quality of the services provided?